michjans/routegen/README.txt

 you to browse to a different location.
 Bmp2Avi can freely be re-distributed as long as you provide the documentation with it (also located in the bmp2avi sub-directory).

-On linux, Route Generator makes use of a 3rdparty tool:
-FFmpeg licensed under the LGPLv2.1.
-This tool is not included in the source, so you will have to install it on your computer before running Route Generator.
-Make sure it is installed if you want to be able to generate a movie.

 AVAILABILTY
 I've only build the executable version of Route Generator for Windows, because